πŸ—Ί️ Java Maps Explained: HashMap vs Hashtable vs ConcurrentHashMap

 Allows null keys/values✅ Yes❌ No❌ No

-Scalability❌ Limited to single thread⚠ Poor✅ Good
+Scalability❌ Single-threaded only⚠ Poor✅ Good

 Use caseSingle-threaded mapLegacy multi-threadedModern concurrent applications